plabayo/rama/README.md

   which is excellent for the typical path-centric routing, and an approach you'll recognise from most other web frameworks out there.

+The following examples show how you can integrate ACME into you webservices (ACME is currently still under heavy development)
+- [/examples/acme_http_challenge.rs](https://github.com/plabayo/rama/tree/main/examples/http_key_value_store.rs): Authenticate to an acme server using a http challenge
+- [/examples/acme_tls_challenge_using_boring.rs](https://github.com/plabayo/rama/tree/main/examples/http_key_value_store.rs): Authenticate to an acme server using a tls challenge using boringssl
+- [/examples/acme_tls_challenge_using_ruslts.rs](https://github.com/plabayo/rama/tree/main/examples/http_key_value_store.rs): Authenticate to an acme server using a tls challenge using rustls

 For a production-like example of a web service you can also read the [rama cli `fp` cmd source code](https://github.com/plabayo/rama/tree/main/rama-cli/src/cmd/fp).
 This is the webservice behind the Rama fingerprinting service, which is used by the maintainers of 🦙 Rama (ラマ) to generate the UA emulation data for the Http and TLS layers.
 It is not meant to fingerprint humans or users.
 Instead it is meant to help